microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/learningcourseactivity-list.md

 ## Examples

 ### Request
-The following is an example of a request to retrieve all the course activities of a given user.
+The following is an example of a request to retrieve all the course activities for a given user.

 <!-- {
   "blockType": "request",